Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Response to a Static Force

-{\it Review of Linear Response.} We start by considering a quantum system described by a Hamiltonian $\cal H $ which is in contact with a (weakly coupled and macroscopically large) heat bath at temperature $T = 1/\beta$.
+We start by considering a quantum system described by a Hamiltonian $\cal H $ which is in contact with a (weakly coupled and macroscopically large) heat bath at temperature $T = 1/\beta$.
 Furthermore, this quantum system is affected by a static force which gives rise to an additional potential energy described by an operator ${\cal O}_l$ \cite{force, luttinger1964, zwanzig1965, gemmer2006}.
-(Later there will be also other operators ${\cal O}_{l'}$.)
+(The subscript $l$ indicates that we have local operators in mind.
+Later there will be also other operators ${\cal O}_{l'}$.)
 For such a situation, thermalization to the density matrix